jwr42/World-Development-Indicators/README.md

 # World-Development-Indicators

-Notebook to analyse the completeness of the World Development Indictors measurements over time
+Notebook to analyse the completeness of the World Development Indictors measurements from 1960 onwards.

 The Jupyter notebook exploratory_analysis.ipynb covers:
 - Reading in data from a PostgresSQL server